 Who needs Home Care?

-As explained, in a previous article, 'in-home care' or 'home care' is the provision of carers to provide in-home supportive care for older people and disabled adults to help them continue living independently.
+As explained, in a previous article, 'in-home care' or 'home care' is the provision of carers to provide in-home supportive care for older people and adults living with a disability to help them continue living independently.
 Home care can also be provided to adults recovering from accidents, illness or major surgery such as knee and hip replacements.
 This care is to help them transition from a hospital setting back to their homes.

 'Home' in the above cases could be the family home, an independent living retirement community, an assisted living community or a nursing home.
 It is proven that people recover far more quickly at home than they do in a hospital environment and in-home care facilitates this.